 Every now and then we will feature one of our TACTYC members who will give you information about themselves and why they are members of TACTYC.
 If you would like to contribute your own profile, then please get in touch with email@example.com, sending brief information and a photograph.

-You can also read the profiles of the members of our excellent Early Years journal Editorial Board, which has members from all over the world.
-You can read them here.
+EDITORIAL BOARD: You can also read the profiles of the members of our excellent Early Years journal Editorial Board, which has members from all over the world.

-We have a new member profile – Rosa Collins – don’t forget that we’d also like to receive yours to add to the website: it only takes a minute to put something together and e-mail it to firstname.lastname@example.org.
+We regularly have new profiles so do keep looking – and don’t forget that we’d also like to receive yours to add to the website: it only takes a minute to put something together and e-mail it to firstname.lastname@example.org.
 So why not do it NOW?!

 We hope you will enjoy reading about other people who are involved in different ways as members of TACTYC.